Child Welfare

 Tracy McDade

-Tracy McDade is an assistant teaching professor with extensive experience in the public and private sectors, primarily with nonprofit child welfare organizations.
+Tracy McDade is an associate teaching professor with extensive experience in the public and private sectors, primarily with nonprofit child welfare organizations.
 She supports undergraduate and graduate social work students in child welfare internships, particularly in Flagler, Putnam, St. Johns and Volusia counties.

 J. Bart Klika